arsalanc-v2/lets-prove-leftpad/dafny (functional)/readme.md

 In the recursive case, the string is concatenated with a single padding character to its left.
 This padded string is passed as the result string in a recursive call to the method.
 It is also the only argument that changes in each recursive call.

-Since we make use of recursion, we need to prove that the function eventually terminates.
+Since we use recursion, we need to prove that the function eventually terminates.
 We do this using the `decreases` clause, stating that `n - |s|` decreases with each recursive call.
 Dafny then verifies that this value is bounded in that it cannot decrease infinitely.
 For simpler expressions such as a single integer, Dafny is able to infer the decreasing expression automatically.

 ## About Me